 “What lies behind us and what lies before us are tiny matters compared to what lies within us.” – Ralph Waldo Emerson

-I saw my teacher, Kru Yodtong Senanan, for the last time in early 2013 when we pushed his casket into the crematorium for cremation.
+I saw my teacher, Kru Yodtong Senanan, for the last time in February 2013 when we pushed his casket into the crematorium for cremation.
 When I was a kid over 30+ years ago, he took me under his wing to teach me the art of Muay Thai.
 It was very difficult to know that I would never see him again.
 Thousands of people from all over Thailand (and even around the world) flocked to his funeral to pay respect to one of the greatest legends in history.
 Without a doubt, he gave this world far more than he ever received from it.
 He developed the most beautiful, technical style of Muay Thai.
 He produced the most number of Muay Thai World Champions in history.
 He helped thousands of orphans and underprivileged children lead a better life.
 He changed the world.

 He died as he had lived most of his life – penniless.
 He was not penniless because he lived a materialistic life.
 He was not penniless because he couldn’t make any money.
 He was not penniless because he had bad luck.
 He was penniless simply because he always chose to give everything he had to those less fortunate than himself.
 His generosity was the definition of the human spirit born free.